 When injuries are serious or if there is an obvious abnormality of the limb, take the athlete to the nearest emergency department.
-For minor acute injuries, like possible strains and sprains, you can take a more conservative approach to treatment.
-Apply RICE, and make an appointment with a physician or visit a sports injury clinic that can help properly diagnose and treat those injuries.
+For minor acute injuries, like possible strains and sprains, , you can take a more conservative treatment approach.
+Apply RICE and make an appointment with a physician or visit a sports injury clinic to help correctly diagnose and treat those injuries.

 If you think your child has experienced an acute sports injury, the Children's Health Andrews Institute offers a walk-in clinic so you can receive care quickly and effectively.
 With on-site casting and imaging, your athlete is treated in one convenient location.

 High school athletes account for an estimated 2 million injuries each year.
 Learn more about sports injuries from an expert at Children's Health.
 Click to tweet.

 The only pediatric institute of its kind in the region, the Children's Health Andrews Institute for Orthopaedics & Sports Medicine provides convenient access to a full continuum of orthopedic and sports medicine care.
 Learn more about our orthopaedic services.

 Receive the latest advice from our orthopedic and sports performance specialists – right in your inbox.
 Sign up for Performance Playbook, the monthly newsletter from Children's Health Andrews Institute.